yandex-cloud/docs/en/resource-manager/security/index.md

 ## What roles exist in the service {#roles-list}

-The diagram shows which roles are available in the service and how they inherit each other's permissions.
+The chart below shows which roles are available in the service and how they inherit each other's permissions.
 For example, the `editor` role includes all `viewer` role permissions.
-A description of each role is given under the diagram.
+You can find the description of each role under the chart.

 ![image](../../_assets/resource-manager/security/service-roles-hierarchy.svg)